Lucas1774/Skyline-of-a-city/README.md

 ## Usage

-Run the generator to create a .txt file that describes a valid randomly generated city that fits some parameters.
+Run the generator to create a .txt file that describes a valid randomly generated city that fits some parameters (configurable within the code).
 Run then the main program to get its skyline.
 I don't remember the exact possible combinations, but it can accept up to four arguments, in this order: -h for help, -t to activate a log, the path of the input file and the path of the output file.
 The input file is required.